pinterest/querybook/docs_website/docs/integrations/add_auth.md

 ```

 :::caution
-DO NOT checkin `OAUTH_CLIENT_SECRET` into the codebase.
+DO NOT CHECK IN `OAUTH_CLIENT_SECRET` to the codebase.
 The example above is for testing only.
 For production, please use environment variables to provide this value.
 :::

 Once entered, relaunch the container with `docker restart querybook_web_1` and visit the localhost website.
 It should redirect you to the OAuth login page.

 ### LDAP

-LDAP is much easier to setup compare to OAuth, put the following into `containers/bundled_querybook_config.yaml`:
+LDAP is much easier to setup compared to OAuth, put the following into `containers/bundled_querybook_config.yaml`:

 ```yaml
 AUTH_BACKEND: 'app.auth.ldap_auth' # Same as import path when running Python